Updated January 20, 2026. Originally published May 12, 2025.

 Why Government Contractors Must Adapt Their Messaging

-Significant change has occurred in the past three months, driven by changes in government priorities, DOGE’s effort to reduce budgets, and acquisition process reform.
+Significant change occurred in the first three months of 2025, driven by changes in government priorities, DOGE’s effort to reduce budgets, and acquisition process reform.

-During a recent GovExec panel discussion, Dr. Jerry McGinn, Executive Director at George Mason University, emphasized the importance of adaptability: “You need to show that you are going where the puck is going.”
+Dr. Jerry McGinn, Executive Director at George Mason University, emphasized the importance of adaptability, stating: “You need to show that you are going where the puck is going.”

 Why Consistent Government Contractor Messaging Matters More Than Ever